History of feminism: Criticisms of the wave metaphor

 In the 1960s, feminists described their movements as the "second wave" of feminism.
 As the second wave emerges, the importance of this new wave was to revisit that the current women's right had a venerable past.
 This wave focused on the idea that these movements were a long tradition of activism and during the second wave, feminists began to rewrite U.S. history through recognizing that the suffrage movement was part of the nineteenth century movement around women's issues.
 Presently, many contributions about the Second Wave Feminism was correlated with "hegemonic feminism".
 This feminism views sexism as the main oppression and it was mainly led by white individuals who "marginalized the activism and world views of women of color".
 Women of color and white antiracist women clarify the rise of multiracial feminism through telling the history of the Second Wave feminism.
-One of the earlier feminist organizations of the Second Wave was a Chicana group named Hijas de Cuauntemoc (1971) which was named after a underground newspaper written by women during the 1910 Mexican Revolution.
+One of the earlier feminist organizations of the Second Wave was a Chicana group named Hijas de Cuauntemoc (1971) which was named after an underground newspaper written by women during the 1910 Mexican Revolution.
 Multiple other feminist organizations that were created in the early 1970s with Black, Asian, Latina, and Native American women have created a nationalist tradition of sending out a message that there is a need for people of color-led, independent organizations.

 During the 1990s, the United States feminist activity that was present in the 1960s through the 1980s was no longer expressed.
 The wave metaphor for the Second Wave showed the 1960s movement as anything other than a historical situation, and showed that the nineteenth century movement was a bigger deal and had more impact on history than what was taught.
 As many pondered on what state was feminism presently in, one idea emerged in the early 1990s as the "third wave".
 As emerging from the Second Wave and onto the Third Wave, the wave metaphor has reached its usefulness.
 Individuals are more aware of the significance the nineteenth century had on women's movement and are more aware of the emergence the 1960s had from their long struggle regarding women's issues.